Key Messages About the Northwest from the National Climate Assessment

 In the coastal zone, the effects of sea level rise, erosion, inundation, threats to infrastructure and habitat, and increasing ocean acidity collectively pose a major threat to the region.

 The combined impacts of increasing wildfire, insect outbreaks, and tree diseases are already causing widespread tree die-off and are virtually certain to cause additional forest mortality by the 2040s and long-term transformation of forest landscapes.
-Under higher emissions scenarios, extensive conversion of subalpine forests to other forest types is projected by the 2080s.
+Under higher

 To learn more about how climate change affects the Northwest, explore the resources in the sidebar.